governance-foundation/governance.foundation/_gxp/diagrams/TERMS.md

 a vision is an expression of what the organization wants to become, what it wants to be, to be known as or to be known for.
 It is the long-term objective of the organization.

 ## Mission

+Related:

+* Idea - what the organisaiton pursues and belives in
+* Story - a shared narritive about the organisation
+* Belief
+* Brand - perspective of organisation sought and perceived
+* Ambition

 a mission is a quest, a journey to a destination in which the whole organization is engaged.
 The mission statement tells us what our goal is – where are we going.
 It provides the compass setting for the organization.
 It is the foundation of effective leadership.
 It is how the organization is going to achieve its vision.